 You respond — you always respond — but you should respond in a positive way, which will impact the viewer much more than the negative review itself.

-Here’s how to spin a negative review positive.
+Here’s how to spin a negative review positively.

-- Example 1: You handle a restaurant that just received a review on poor service, and a meal that was not up to par to the consumer.
+- Example 1: You handle a restaurant that just received a review on poor service and a meal that was not up to par with the consumer.

 - Example 2: You are a home remodeler who received a negative review from a person who had tried to contact you for a bid numerous times without a response.